rminguell/galloconta/README.md

                    all         19       2103      0.936      0.831       0.89      0.666
 ```

+## Architecture
+The application is built with [FastAPI](https://fastapi.tiangolo.com/), a modern, high-performance web framework for building APIs with Python.
+It is deployed on Google Cloud Run, enabling fast, scalable, and serverless execution.

+## API Endpoints
+The app provides three real-time endpoints:

+**/upload** – Users can upload images to receive crane counting predictions.

+**/feedback** – Users can submit feedback on the accuracy of the predictions.

+**/update** – The model can be updated automatically from Kaggle, integrating the latest training improvements.

-## Deploy
+## User Interface

-The app is deployed on **Google Cloud Run**, creating a real-time API endpoint that allows users to upload images and receive crane counting predictions quickly.
-This cloud-based solution ensures scalability and easy updates.
+A simple and responsive web interface is available in the [galloconta-client](https://github.com/rminguell/galloconta-client) repository on **GitHub**.
+Built with **Next.js** and deployed on **Vercel**, it allows users to upload images, view predictions with zoom, adjust model parameters, and submit feedback—all connected seamlessly to the FastAPI backend.

+You can try it live at: [galloconta.vercel.app](https://galloconta.vercel.app)

-## Video inference
+## Video Inference

-Here is the code used for video inference:
+Here is the code used for video inference demo:

 ```python
 from ultralytics import YOLO